 The purpose of this Appendix F is to continue to promote firefighter wellness, health & safety and to protect the general public.
-IAFF, Local 315 (Local 315) and The City of Aberdeen (the City) hereby agree to incorporate this Appendix F to their 2023 - 2025 (CBA).

 This Appendix F supplements:

 1. Aberdeen Fire Department Policy ADM-POL-006, as may be amended, "23.k.: All members shall maintain contact with their supervisor regarding their ability to perform the essential job functions as described in the employee's job description" and 2.
 The existing Aberdeen Fire Department Safety and Accident Prevention Program, Health and Wellness "Section 1.0 Statement of Intent: The Aberdeen Fire Department shall ensure that all members can perform the job functions as described in the employee's job description."